collective/pretaweb.healthcheck/README.rst

 This package was here first.

 collective.warmup is a standalone script, existing outsite of zope/Plone.
-You can configure it to call anything in your page, like the search page.

-Advantages of collective.warmup:
+Advantages of collective.warmup over pretaweb.healthcheck:

     - can be executed once during a deployment
-    - can warm up any resource, also a search
+    - Does (maybe?) not have the failure modes explained below

-Advantages of pretaweb.healthcheck:
+Advantages of pretaweb.healthcheck over collective.warmup:

     - Can be integrated in HAProxy
     - Caching included in pretaweb.healthcheck